21. Biology – phylogeny

 • The “Data files and first plots” mini-course in Section 2

 We will start by looking at a video tutorial of how to build a simple phylogenetic tree by hand.
-Then we will learn how to use biopython and ete3 packages to construct and visualize trees on that simple problem.
+Then we will learn how to the biopython package to construct and visualize trees on that simple problem.

 Then we discuss further projects in which we look for data sets to work with, including sets from our own genetic algorithm runs (where we also know the real evolutionary history), human languages (where we do not know the real history), and computer programming languages (where we should know most of the real history).